 If the UE is releasing the PDU session due to errors in QoS operations or packet filters for the default QoS rule, the UE shall include the 5GSM cause IE in the PDU SESSION RELEASE REQUEST message as described in subclauses 6.4.1.3.

+The TWIF acting on behalf of the N5CW device shall initiate the UE-requested PDU session release procedure upon loss of the IP address of the N5CW device.
+The SMF shall set the 5GSM cause IE of the PDU SESSION RELEASE REQUEST message to value #XX to indicate the loss of IP address of the N5CW, the reason for releasinn the PDU session.